WiseLibs/wise-river/README.md

 If the `promise` is rejected before this river resolves, the returned river will be rejected with the same error.
 If the source river is fulfilled or rejected before the `promise` resolves, the returned river will also be fulfilled or rejected, respectively.

+### .decouple() -> *river*

+Returns a new river with the same content as the current one, except that if the river chain downstream is cancelled, the source river will not be cancelled.

 ### .consume([*concurrency*], *callback*) -> *promise*

 Similar to [`.forEach()`](#foreachconcurrency-callback---river), but the river's content is discarded instead of being piped to a new river.
 This method returns a promise which will be fulfilled or rejected as the river is fulfilled or rejected.